stakater/kubestackplus-docs/content/for-developers/enable-alerts-for-your-application.md

 ```

 Now we need to tell Alert Manager where to send the alert.
 For this we will need to add an AlertManagerConfig.
 If you need to send alert to a slack channel.
 You will first need to [add a webhook for that channel in Slack](https://docs.stakater.com/saap/managed-addons/monitoring-stack/log-alerts.html)
 Once you have the webhook Url, you can proceed to adding the AlertManagerConfig.
-The Alertmanager uses kubernetes secret to pick up details of the endpoint to send the alerts to.
+The Alertmanager uses Kubernetes secret to pick up details of the endpoint to send the alerts to.
 Let's crate the secret first:
 Replace <namespace> to the namespace in which your application is deployed and <api_url> to base64 encoded webhook Url

 ```yaml